progit/progit/pl/09-git-internals/01-chapter9.markdown

 <!-- #### Uploading Data #### -->

-Aby wgrać dane do zdalnego repozytorium, Git uzywa procesów `send-pack` oraz `receive-pack`.
+Aby wgrać dane do zdalnego repozytorium, Git używa procesów `send-pack` oraz `receive-pack`.
 Proces `send-pack` uruchomiony jest po stronie klienta i łączy się do procesu `receive-pack` uruchomionego na zdalnym serwerze.

 <!-- To upload data to a remote process, Git uses the `send-pack` and `receive-pack` processes.
 The `send-pack` process runs on the client and connects to a `receive-pack` process on the remote side. -->